lewislarsen/youtube-channel-notifier/README.md

 #### POST Webhook Notification

-By populating `POST_WEBHOOK_URL` in your `.env`, the notifier will send a POST request to the specified URL with the video details.
+By populating `WEBHOOK_POST_URL` in your `.env`, the notifier will send a POST request to the specified URL with the video details.
 The request body will be in JSON format:

 ```json
 {